It’s Super Bowl Season (and Yes, We’re Crocheting for It)

 The yarn label is your best guide — look for weight, yardage, fiber content, and the recommended hook size to set yourself up for success.

-2. Crochet Hooks: Your First Essential Tool
+2. Crochet Hooks: The Other Essential Tool

 Ergonomic wood crochet hook